-We will now perform the construction paying attention to the contact geometry.
+We now perform the construction, paying attention to the contact geometry.
 Consider the torus $T$ formed by taking the product of $S^1$ with the blue arc on the left of Figure~\ref{fig:diskequiv} and the black arc containing $p_{k+1}$ and connecting the end points of the blue arc.
-Notice that $\partial V_1$ intersected with $H$ is the inner circle in Figure~\ref{fig:diskequiv} and we see that the region $R$ bounded by $T$ and $\partial V_1$ is a thickened torus with an $I$-invariant contact structure we denote the outer boundary component by $\partial_oR$ and the inner boundary component by $\partial_i R$.
-We now take $p$ copies of the convex horizontal annulus $H$ shown on the left of Figure~\ref{fig:diskequiv} and will perform the construction above, but the cutting and re-glueing of the annuli will take place in a small neighborhood of a horizontal arc connecting $p_{k+1}$ on $H\cap \partial\widehat{V}_1$ to $H\cap \partial V_1$.
+Notice that $\partial V_1$ intersected with $H$ is the inner circle in Figure~\ref{fig:diskequiv}, and we see that the region $R$ bounded by $T$ and $\partial V_1$ is a thickened torus with an $I$-invariant contact structure.
+We denote the outer boundary component by $\partial_oR$ and the inner boundary component by $\partial_i R$.
+We now take $p$ copies of the convex horizontal annulus $H$, shown on the left of Figure~\ref{fig:diskequiv}, and perform the construction above.
+The cutting and re-gluing take place in a small neighborhood of a $0$-twisting Legendrian arc in $H$ connecting $p_{k+1}$ to a point in the inner boundary component (here, by `$0$-twisting' we mean that the arc does not intersect any dividing curve on $H$).
 In particular, we will modify our annuli in the region $R$ where the contact structure is $I$-invariant.
-Let $H'=H\cap R$ and we can assume this is a horizontal annulus for $R$.
-In a neighborhood of the dividing curve corresponding to $p_{k+1}$ the characteristic foliation can be assumed to be as shown on the left of Figure~\ref{fig:ma}
+Let $H'=H\cap R$, and we can assume this is a horizontal annulus for $R$.
+In a neighborhood of the dividing curve corresponding to $p_{k+1}$, the characteristic foliation can be assumed to be as shown on the left of Figure~\ref{fig:ma}